port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/terraform.md

 - `identifier` - the identifier of the target entity.

 :::note
-At the moment, it is only possible to create entities with `many: true` relations using Port's Terraform provider.
+At the moment, it is only possible to create entities with `many: false` relations using Port's Terraform provider.
 :::

 ## Ingest data using the Terraform provider